 Oversubscription of the Hardstanding

 In 2016 the Harbour Board introduced a new system for dinghy & canoe berth allocation.
 Previously, invoices were issued on the basis that there was sufficient space at the harbour to accommodate all applicants.
 Most applicants each year were simply repeats of the previous year.
 So the payment of an invoice, the issue of a receipt in terms of a Licence Label for each boat licensed, and the take-up of a berth on the hard was straightforward.
 But with the prospect of dinghy & small-craft berth demand outstripping available space the Harbour Board did not wish to become the arbiter of who achieved a berth each year.

 Payment of invoices for the berthing of sailing dinghies, kayaks, canoes, paddleboards & small vessels is no longer on that basis but will simply register an application for a berth.
-The issuing of a License Label at invoicing is no longer a guarantee that there will be space for that vessel at the harbour.
-The allocation of berths is now on a physical ‘first-come, first-served’ basis.
+So the issuing of a License Label at invoicing is no longer a guarantee that there will be space for that vessel at the harbour if there is oversubscription.
+The allocation of berths is now on a physical ‘first-come, first-served’ basis (introduced 2016).
 A few days after the cruisers are craned afloat & working parties have refreshed the area, the harbour will be declared ‘Open’ for small craft to return to the hard.
-At some later stage (days rather than weeks), the Harbour Board will declare the harbour ‘Full’, after which no further vessels may be brought to the harbour until further notice.
+At some later stage (days rather than weeks), the Harbour Board may declare the harbour ‘Full’, after which no further vessels may be brought to the harbour until further notice.
 Owners who fail to obtain a berth may have their fees refunded.
 There shall be no mechanism for reserving space for vessels during this process.